Skip to Calculator

 Cost Comparison

-Use our [fabric cost estimator](/fabric-calculator) to see total material cost at your specific price per yard.
+Run your specific numbers through our fabric calculator to see total material cost at your actual price per yard.

 Care Requirements

-**Cotton:** Machine wash warm or cold, tumble dry medium.
+Cotton: Machine wash warm or cold, tumble dry medium.
 Dry cleaning not required.
 Iron while damp for best results.
-Most cotton is colorfast after 3–4 washes.
-Cotton holds color well indefinitely if washed in cold water.
+Most cotton is colorfast after 3 to 4 washes.
+Cotton holds color indefinitely if washed in cold water.

-**Linen:** Machine wash cold or gentle cycle.
+Linen: Machine wash cold or gentle cycle.
 Tumble dry low or line dry (line drying reduces shrinkage after the initial pre-wash).
-Iron while slightly damp — dry linen is very difficult to press flat.
+Iron while slightly damp, because dry linen is very difficult to press flat.
 Linen softens and becomes more pliable with each wash.

-For upholstery applications, neither cotton nor linen is ideal without a protective finish — they both stain and wear if used for sofa cushions without treatment.
+For upholstery applications, neither cotton nor linen is ideal without a protective finish.
+Both stain and wear if used for sofa cushions untreated.
 Look for cotton-linen blends with a stain-resistant finish for seating fabric.

 Which to Choose?